JimY233/CS523_Project/README.md

 ### Code organization
 Outside all the folder,
 `myvgg.ipynb` and `myvgg_second.ipynb`implements 300 epoches training on vgg varient proposed by the paper referenced. one achieves 72.1% and the other achieves 72.0%

+Under `experiment_optimizer` folder, we experiment on the influence of choice of optimizer
+Under `experiment_scheduler` folder, we experiment on the influence of choice of learning rate scheduler Under `experiment_finetuning` folder, we experiment on the influence of fine tuning: train another 50 epoches using two different scheduler: Cosine Annealing (Cosine), Cosine Annealing with Warm Restarts (CosineWR)
+Under `experiment_dropoutrate` folder, we experiment on dropout rate 0.3,0.4.0.5 on the effect of fine tuning Under `experiment_architecture` folder, we experiment on efficientnetb3, resnet50, vgg16 and vgg varient

+Under `demo` folder
 `myvgg_evaluate.ipynb` evaluates the test accuracy on several epoches of `myvgg.ipynb` and thus we find that the result is kind of overfitting.
 The result on 160 epochs achieves 72.4% accuracy.
 Therefore, when we fine tuning another 50 epochs
-`myvgg_demo.ipynb` derives the top-1 accuracy, top-2 accuracy, confusion matrix and saliency map of `myvgg.ipynb` on 300 epoches with 72.1%
+`myvgg_demo.ipynb` derives the top-1 accuracy, top-2 accuracy, confusion matrix and saliency map of `myvgg.ipynb` on 72.1% checkpoints after 300 epoches and also on 72.4% checkpoints after 160 epochs

-Under `experiment_optimizer` folder, we experiment on the influence of choice of optimizer
-Under `experiment_scheduler` folder, we experiment on the influence of choice of learning rate scheduler Under `experiment_finetuning` folder, we experiment on the influence of fine tuning: train another 50 epoches using two different scheduler: Cosine Annealing (Cosine), Cosine Annealing with Warm Restarts (CosineWR)
-Under `experiment_dropoutrate` folder, we experiment on dropout rate 0.3,0.4.0.5 on the effect of fine tuning Under `experiment_architecture` folder, we experiment on efficientnetb3, resnet50, vgg16 and vgg varient

 ### Dataset
 FER2013